 The project was tasked to a qualified Engineering consultant for surveying, geotechnical, bridge evaluation and preliminary design.
-That work is complete, a phasing plan is being evaluated and responses to a Request for Qualifications (RFQ) for final design has been evaluated by committee.
-Selection of a consultant for final design services for selected phase(s) has occurred, and design work has recently begun.
-Initial construction on the first phase of the roadway improvements should begin in the summer of 2021.
+That work was completed, a phasing plan was evaluated and responses to a Request for Qualifications (RFQ) for final design was evaluated by committee.
+Selection of the consultant for final design services occurred, and design work has begun.
+Initial construction on the first phase of the roadway improvements should begin in the late fall of 2021, or early winter 2022.